 What are the symptoms of mind chatter?

-- As little as ten minutes a day of mindfulness meditation exercises can help us start to feel less agitated, and calmer during the day which in turn allows us to think more clearly and make better, more informed decisions.
+- As little as ten minutes a day of mindfulness meditation exercises can help us feel less agitated and calmer during the day, allowing us to think more clearly and make better, more informed decisions.

-- It helps us to get to sleep more easily as our thoughts are quiet and not so busy.
+- It helps us to sleep more easily as our thoughts are quiet and not so busy.

-- It allows us the space to think before we act making us calmer and more patient with our children and spouse.
+- It allows us the space to think before we act, making us calmer and more patient with our children and spouses.

 - It reminds us to be grateful for the things we have in our lives.

 There are various mindfulness techniques you can practice, for example: deep breathing, meditation, and body scanning.

 Mindfulness is the practice of being aware of your thoughts and feelings in the present moment.
 It involves focusing on the here and now, without judgment or attachment to those thoughts and feelings.
 Mindfulness has been shown to have numerous benefits for both physical and mental well-being, such as reducing stress, improving focus and concentration, and increasing self-awareness.